transistorsoft/react-native-background-fetch/README.md

 Set basic description of the kind of network your job requires.

-If your job doesn't need a network connection, you don't need use this options as the default value is `BackgroundFetch.NETWORK_TYPE_NONE`.
+If your job doesn't need a network connection, you don't need to use this option as the default value is `BackgroundFetch.NETWORK_TYPE_NONE`.

 | NetworkType                           | Description                                                         |
 |---------------------------------------|---------------------------------------------------------------------|